Great Train Robbery (1963): Aftermath

 The audacity and scale of the robbery was yet another controversy with which the Conservative government of Harold Macmillan had to cope.
 Macmillan resigned in October 1963, claiming poor health—he had been diagnosed with prostate cancer and believed he did not have long to live, but the diagnosis turned out to be incorrect.
 He did not contest his seat at the next election in September 1964, which the Labour Party won under Harold Wilson.

 After his success in securing White and Edwards, Tommy Butler got the Metropolitan Police Commissioner, Sir Joseph Simpson, to suspend his retirement on his 55th birthday so he could continue to hunt the robbers.
 This paid off with the arrests of first Wilson, then Reynolds.
 When asked by a reporter after the sentencing of Reynolds whether that was the end of it, Butler replied that it was not over until Biggs was caught.
 In 1969 he was finally forced to accept compulsory retirement, and later died in 1970, aged 57.
 That same day, Biggs' memoirs were published in The Sun newspaper.

-Butler's deputy, Frank Williams, was passed over to be his replacement as head of the Flying Squad because of his deal with Edwards (which he thought would seal his promotion) and his deal with another of the robbers who was never caught.
+Butler's deputy, Frank Williams, was passed over to be his replacement as head of the Flying Squad because of his deal with Pembroke (which he thought would seal his promotion) and his deal with another of the robbers who was never caught.
 Following this, he left the force to become head of security for the airline Qantas.
 He wrote his autobiography No Fixed Address, which was published in 1973.

 Jack Slipper of the Metropolitan Police was promoted to detective chief superintendent.
 He became so involved in the case that he continued to hunt many of the escaped robbers after he retired.
 He believed Biggs should not be released after returning to the UK in 2001 and he often appeared in the media to comment on any news item connected with the robbery before his death on 24 August 2005 at the age of 81.